df8819/WinFunct/README.md

 - _Several files like `ui.py` or `functions.py` are part of an unfinished refractor process that will happen.
 Somewhen.._ 😶

-- _The "Update" function is a little weird when executed from the downloaded .exe and needs further tweaking.
-I implemented a logic that should recognize if the app runs from an .exe or venv, but it still needs some love_ 😐

 - _**"Kill Bloatware"** needs an overhaul and may don't work as intended.
 Please use **"CCT Winutil"** and its GUI to de-bloat Windows, that works like a charm_ 🤷‍♂️

 - _Screenshots may not show the latest version of the app.
 (Theme-Selector with ttkbootstrap is planned for the future)_ 👀